MudiaCode/what-i-learned/java/print.md

 When you want to print something in Java you would need the System to output something to be displayed via the terminal window

+System is a capital S because it's a predefinied class name containing several methods and variables related to interacting with the system environment.

+'Out' is a static object of System.

 the basic syntax to display something is usually:
 ```java
 System.out.println()